Seattle Seahawks vs. Minnesota Vikings NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last year, Seattle's games finished over 55 points scored, its current matchup's total, six (out of 17) times.
+- Last year, Seattle's games finished over 55 points scored, its current matchup's over/under, six (out of 17) times.

-- Last year, eight of Minnesota's 16 matchups went over 55 total points scored.
+- Minnesota's games went over 55 total points scored in eight of 16 matchups last year.

-- The Seahawks and the Vikings saw their opponents average a combined 2.1 less points per game last season than the over/under of 55 set in this matchup.
+- Opponents of the two teams averaged a combined 2.1 fewer points per game (52.9) last season than this matchup's over/under of 55 points.

-- The average point total for the Vikings in 2020 was 5.0 points lower than this game's over/under.
+- The average point total for the Vikings in 2020 was 5.0 points less than this game's over/under.

 Seahawks stats and trends

-- The Seahawks covered the spread six times last season (6-8 ATS) when playing as at least 2-point favorites.
+- The Seahawks were 6-8 ATS last season when playing as at least 2-point favorites.

-- Last season, the combined scoring went over the point total seven times in Seattle's games.
+- Seattle's games hit the over seven out of 16 times last season.

-- Last year, the Seahawks racked up just one fewer point per game (28.7) than the Vikings surrendered (29.7).
+- The Seahawks averaged 28.7 points per game last season, comparable to the 29.7 per matchup the Vikings surrendered.

-- Seattle was 6-2 against the spread and 6-2 overall last season when the team notched over 29.7 points.
+- When Seattle scored more than 29.7 points last season, it was 6-2 against the spread and 6-2 overall.

-- Seattle was 4-2 against the spread and 4-2 overall when the team totaled over 393.3 yards last year.
+- Seattle was 4-2 against the spread and 4-2 overall when the team piled up more than 393.3 yards last season.

-- Last year the Seahawks had 18 turnovers, four fewer than the Vikings had takeaways (22).
+- The Seahawks had 18 giveaways last season, while the Vikings had 22 takeaways.

 Vikings stats and trends

-- Minnesota won six games against the spread last season, while failing to cover 10 times.
+- Minnesota won six games against the spread last year, while failing to cover 10 times.

-- The Vikings had an ATS record of 4-3 when playing as at least 2-point underdogs last season.
+- The Vikings were an underdog by 2 points or more seven times last year, and covered the spread in four of those matchups.

-- A total of 11 of Minnesota's games last season hit the over.
+- Minnesota and its opponents combined to go over the point total 11 out of 16 times last season.

-- Minnesota was 5-7 against the spread and 6-6 overall in games when it put up over 23.2 points last year.
+- Minnesota was 5-7 against the spread and 6-6 overall in games when it recorded more than 23.2 points last season.

-- When Minnesota totaled more than 380.6 yards last season, the team was 5-6 against the spread and 6-5 overall.
+- When Minnesota totaled more than 380.6 yards last year, the team was 5-6 against the spread and 6-5 overall.

 - The Vikings turned the ball over 23 times last year, one more turnover than the Seahawks forced (22).